pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 ### Returns

-A new subscription instance with an empty event dispatcher.
+New subscription instance with an empty event dispatcher.

 ## Unsubscribe